 Aqua-Africa’s mission depends on the financial support we receive from our donors.
 Tackling the water shortage in South Sudan requires a ground swell of support and contributions of all sizes are welcomed and appreciated.
 Whether a donation amounts to a drop, a bucket, or a reservoir, it represents another step in achieving our goals.

-Delivering Sustainable solutions that fundamentally transforms disadvantaged communities.
+Delivering sustainable solutions that fundamentally transforms disadvantaged communities.

-Buey was born in South Sudan in a small village called Maiwut.
+Aqua-Africa's Executive Director, Buey was born in South Sudan in a small village called Maiwut.
 Along with his family, Buey immigrated to the United States as a refugee at the age of 11.
 While attending University of Nebraska Omaha, he and his childhood friend, Co-Founder Jacob Khol, decided they wanted to help their homeland.
 They founded Aqua-Africa with plans to transform the way in which aid is administered to underdeveloped nations.
-Buey is a graduate of University of Nebraska Omaha, where he majored in Economics and Political Science.
+Buey is a graduate of University of Nebraska Omaha.
+He majored in Economics and Political Science.

 Aqua-Africa's Operations Director, Dana is a long-time Omaha resident, having worked in the information technology field in the financial services industry for 41 years, 30+ in a management role.
 Dana joined the Aqua-Africa team in 2013 and supports the organization's back-office functions including procedure development, bookkeeping, tax preparation, and fundraising/event planning functions.
 Dana is the race director for the annual Aqua-Run awareness event the organization holds.
 "I've been blessed to help Aqua-Africa save lives and boost the standard of living for people living in extreme poverty", says Dana.